Today our passages are Ecclesiastes 4:1–6:12; 2

 Why Am I Working Like a Dog?

 7-8 I turned my head and saw yet another wisp of smoke on its way to nothingness: a solitary person, completely alone—no children, no family, no friends—yet working obsessively late into the night, compulsively greedy for more and more, never bothering to ask, "Why am I working like a dog, never having any fun?
 And who cares?"
 More smoke.
-A bad business.
+A bad business.9-10 It's better to have a partner than go it alone.

 Share the work, share the wealth.